 Fear raises its ugly head and people in a mastermind group stop working efficiently together.
 You’ve heard the litany of fears:

-First, tell people in the very first meeting that fear is likely to come up in a month or two, so that they’re prepared for it.
-Find out from them what their common fears are around change, growth and learning curves.
+First, tell your members that fear is likely to come up in a month or two so that they’re prepared for it.
+Find out from them what are their common fears around change, growth, and learning curves.
 Ask them to keep a journal of their thoughts and feelings so that they can identify when fear arrives — and deal with it — before it grabs a hold and won’t let go.

 Finally, keep holding each other accountable to take action.
 You might need to ratchet back the action items into smaller steps, making them less daunting and more do-able.
 But don’t allow people to stop taking action and wallow in fear.

-Being prepared in advance for this to happen will help your mastermind group tough it out during these small crises.
-After all, that’s what you’re in a mastermind group for — support, brainstorming and accountability!
+If you are prepared in advance for this to happen, you will help your mastermind group tough it out during these small crises.
+After all, that’s why they are in your mastermind group: for support, brainstorming and accountability!